Terminology

 Support

 While there are no official definitions, for us Support is a Service either included in the fixed billing of a Product or billed by-the-hour to help a Customer us the things we provide to them.
-For example how to use a function of APPUiO Cloud.
+For example how to use a function of APPUiO.
 A Support cases is done, when the customer has understood the answer or instructions.
 Follow-up work for us, is not in the scope of support.

 Engineering